 This is a very effective film.
 It’s hard to grok what made it funny at the time.
 But it still works as a genre film.
 It was remade in 2005 in an underrated film that is still the most watchable thing Adam Sandler has done.

 The Lords of Salem (2012)

 Producers: Rob Zombie & Jason Blum & Andy Gould & Oren Peli

 Witches from the distant past are burned alive but not before they issue a very detailed curse.
-And now a former junkie and current DJ is central to the fulfillment of the curse.
+And now a former junkie and current DJ are central to the fulfillment of the curse.

 This film is gorgeous with a wonderful atmosphere.
 Unfortunately, the plot just kind of lays there.
 Overall, it’s like a Clive Barker film, but not as much fun.
 Just the same, it’s really worth watching.
 Rob Zombie does a beautiful job channeling a number of great directors.

 Starring Sheri Moon Zombie (3 from Hell).
 Featuring Bruce Davison (Willard), Jeff Daniel Phillips (The Ice Cream Truck), Meg Foster (The Osterman Weekend), Judy Geeson (Fear in the Night), Patricia Quinn (The Rocky Horror Picture Show), and Dee Wallace (Cujo).

 18 February 2021